-The MAH should consider the addition of a warning to section 4.4 of the SmPC on abnormalities in liver function test, as included e.g. in the FDA product labelling:
+The MAH commits to submit a Type IB variation at the next possible EMA submission timeline, i.e. by 14th August 2014 to add a warning to section 4.4 of the SmPC on abnormalities in liver function test, as included e.g. in the FDA product labelling: